 Facilitate the adoption of aqueous reaction media for organic synthesis in the Pharmaceutical Industry in order to reduce the use of hazardous solvents in drug development and manufacturing.

 - Reproducibility Study: Investigate reproducibility and scalability of published chemistry in water methodology by replicating representative examples at participating companies.

 - 2020 Targeted Research Grant on “Increasing the Utility of Surfactant-Based Chemistry in Water Methodologies”: Provide support for up to 12 months (up to $50 K) in the research and development toward overcoming practical and engineering barriers to the broad application and scale-up of surfactant based chemistry in water technology

 Goal: Promote the adoption of Chemistry in Water

 - Organized a Chemistry in Water symposium titled “Leaving Organic Solvents Behind: Chemistry in Aqueous Media” at the 2021 GC&E Conference (symposium accepted)

-- Made significant progress on the reproducibility study, where team members have evaluated published examples of amide bond formation, Suzuki, Sonogashira, SNAr, nitro reduction, and reductive amination in water at different scales.
+- Completed experimental work for the reproducibility study.
+Team members have evaluated published examples of amide bond formation, Suzuki, Sonogashira, SNAr, nitro reduction, and reductive amination in water at different scales.

 - GCIPR points of contact working with 2020 Targeted Grant awardees for “Increasing the Utility of Surfactant-based Chemistry in Water Methodologies” (Prof. Dan Weix and Prof. Martin Anderson) to fulfill the goals of the proposal.